unalterable/CV/README.md

 ### Sky (May 2018 - present)
 *SENIOR SOFTWARE ENGINEER*

 Our team develops and maintains a suite of services that allow Sky's Editors to generate live content and then serve it to ~6 million Set-Top-Boxes across the UK, Ireland, Germany, and Italy.
-As the team's Senior Engineer, I am responsible for directing the dev team's efforts; I prompt choices in technology, practices, and methodologies, aiming to facilitate my colleagues in their work; and I mentor the junior members of the team in their career progression.
+As the team's Senior Engineer, I am responsible for directing the dev team's efforts; I prompt choices in technology, practices, and methodologies, aiming to facilitate my colleagues’ work.
 As one of the only full-stack teams in Sky, we have concerns from host infrastructures to client browsers.
+I have also focussed on mentoring the junior and beginner developers across Sky – aiding in career progression and basic programming; leading workshops on everything from clean code, new technologies, and new methodologies.

 ### Tes Engineering (Oct 2017 - May 2018)
 *SOFTWARE ENGINEER*